jometzg/app-service/README.md

 This will then return that sender web app's IP address.
 ![Curl](https://github.com/jometzg/app-service/blob/master/curl.png)

-At the receiptient's end, its not quite so easy.
+At the receipient's end, its not quite so easy.
 In "Diagnostic Setting",  "AppServiceHTTPLogs" diagnostic logs don't appear to report blocked requests for a destination web app.
 So, to debug these, it is best to switch off access restrictions and then look through the logs for your requests - these will include the sender's IP address.

 # More Details
 Azure app service is a multi-tenant service for hosting web applications.
 This multi-tenancy provides many advantages for customers in terms of the density of web apps, but it also means that a number of web apps will share common in-bound and out-bound IP addresses.